alexmacharia/banking_etl_pyspark/README.md

-# Data Engineering Project with Pyspark and AWS for Banking
+# Data Engineering Project with Pyspark and AWS for Banking Domain

 ## Overview